johnlockejrr/doc-ufcn/README.md

 $ python3 hugging_face/app.py --config hugging_face/config.json --public
 ```

-The model predictions will appear on the application in the following `json` format:
+The model's predictions will be shown on the application in JSON format:

-A dictionary containing dictionaries with an `int` id as key and a `dictionary` with the following keys as value:
+A dictionary mapping an object idx (starting from 1) to a dictionary describing the detected object:
-- `polygon` : list, The list of coordinates of the points of the polygon
+- `polygon` key : list, the coordinates of the points of the polygon,
-- `confidence` : float, Confidence that the model predicts the polygon in the right place
+- `confidence` key : float, confidence of the model,
-- `channel` : int, The channel on which the polygon is predicted
+- `channel` key : str, the name of the predicted class.

 ```
+[
   {
-  1 : {
-    polygon: [[],..,[]]
+    "polygon": [[],..,[]]
     ,
-    confidence: 0.91
+    "confidence": 0.91
     ,
-    channel: 1
+    "channel": "text_line"
   },
   ..
-}
+]
 ```

 ## Cite us!